 Sunday services at St Nicholas' are shared with the congregation from St James', Kington.
-Services are held at St Nicholas' at 11am on the first and third Sundays of the month.
-On the second and fourth Sundays, services are held at St James' at Kington.
-On fifth Sundays, Café Church is held in the Kington and Dormston Village Hall.
+Services are held at St Nicholas' at 11am on the second and fourth Sundays of the month.
+On the fifth Sunday of the month "Elevenses" (a joint service with St James's Church, Kington) is held in Kington and Dormston Village Hall.

 St Nicholas’s has huge support from villagers - churchgoers and non-churchgoers alike.

 Locally it is thought that the church of St Nicholas was a forest church within the bounds of The Royal Forest of Feckenham and it is probable that the Church was first erected in Norman times, as a portion of the bowl of a Norman font was found buried beneath the present font.
 There are three 16c bells.
 The church was extensively restored in the early 1900s and the chancel almost entirely rebuilt.

 Following the last quinquennial report major work was undertaken to restore and maintain the tower with the majority of the funding coming from grants and fund raising activities within the village.
 Some of these events have become an annual custom and make good use of the church building as a facility for the wider community.